Uncertainty Quantification and Data Efficiency in AI: An Information-Theoretic Perspective: Generalized Bayesian Learning

 where $\mathrm{H}(z|\mathcal{D})$ is the entropy of the random variable $z \sim p(z|\mathcal{D})$ and $\mathrm{H}(z|\theta)$ is the entropy of the random variable $z \sim p(z|\theta)$.
 It is emphasized that (\ref{eq:BALD}) abuses the conditional entropy notation in Table \ref{tab:information_measures}, since the dataset $\mathcal{D}$ and the parameter $\theta$ are fixed (not random) in the entropies $\mathrm{H}(z|\mathcal{D})$ and $\mathrm{H}(z|\theta)$, respectively.

 The quantity (\ref{eq:BALD}) is a measure of the diversity of the distributions $\{p(z|\theta)\}$ obtained by sampling the model parameters as $\theta \sim p(\theta|\mathcal{D})$.
-In fact, the mutual information in (\ref{eq:BALD}) equals zero if the distribution $p(z|\theta)$ does not depend on $\theta$, and thus the members of any ensemble $\{p(z|\theta_k)\}_{k=1}^K$ are minimally diverse, all \emph{agreeing} with each other.
-Conversely, the measure (\ref{eq:BALD}) is large if the distributions $p(z|\theta)$ tend to \emph{disagree} with each other for different samples $\theta \sim p(\theta|\mathcal{D})$, yielding more diverse ensembles.
+In fact, the mutual information in (\ref{eq:BALD}) equals zero if the distribution $p(z|\theta)$ does not depend on $\theta$, and thus the members of any ensemble $\{p(z|\theta_k)\}_{k=1}^K$ are minimally diverse, all \textbf{agreeing} with each other.
+Conversely, the measure (\ref{eq:BALD}) is large if the distributions $p(z|\theta)$ tend to \textbf{disagree} with each other for different samples $\theta \sim p(\theta|\mathcal{D})$, yielding more diverse ensembles.
+Note that the mutual information in (\ref{eq:BALD}) is computed under the assumed prior $p(\theta)$ and likelihood $p(z|\theta)$.
+Thus, in order for the conditional mutual information in (\ref{eq:BALD}) to be a meaningful measure of epistemic uncertainty, one must assume prior and likelihood to be well-specified.

-Information-theoretically, as indicated by the notation in (\ref{eq:BALD}), the difference between the two entropies corresponds to the mutual information $\mathrm{I}(\theta;z|\mathcal{D})$ between the model parameter and the observation $z$ conditioned on a fixed dataset $\mathcal{D}$ (see Fig. \ref{fig:2}).
+Information-theoretically, as indicated by the notation in (\ref{eq:BALD}), the difference between the two entropies corresponds to the mutual information $\mathrm{I}(\theta;z|\mathcal{D})$ between the model parameter and the observation $z$ conditioned on a fixed dataset $\mathcal{D}$ (see Figure \ref{fig:2}).
 This is a measure of the amount of information that we can obtain about the true model parameter $\theta$ by observing another data point $z$, given that we already have access to the dataset $\mathcal{D}$.

-We finally note that the mutual information in (\ref{eq:BALD}) is computed under the assumed prior $p(\theta)$ and likelihood $p(z|\theta)$.
-Thus, in order for the conditional mutual information in (\ref{eq:BALD}) to be a meaningful measure of epistemic uncertainty, one must assume prior and likelihood to be well-specified.
+{ This epistemic uncertainty measure, given by the mutual information (\ref{eq:BALD}) between parameters and data, plays a central role in \textbf{Bayesian active learning}, where it is used to select the most informative data points for labeling \cite{houlsby2011bayesian}.
+Beyond active learning, mutual information-based epistemic uncertainty estimates have been leveraged, among other applications, for out-of-distribution detection \cite{malinin2018predictive} and safe decision-making in reinforcement learning \cite{depeweg2018decomposition}.}